arbor-sim/arbor/doc/cpp/hardware.rst

     .. cpp:function:: with_mpi(int& argcp, char**& argvp, bool fatal_errors = true)

-        The constructor takes the :cpp:any:`argc` and :cpp:any:`argv` arguments passed to the main of the calling application, and an additional flag :cpp:any:`fatal_errors` that toggles whether errors in MPI API calls should return error codes or terminate.
+        The constructor takes the :cpp:any:`argc` and :cpp:any:`argv` arguments passed to the ``main`` function of the calling application, and an additional flag :cpp:any:`fatal_errors` that toggles whether errors in MPI API calls should return error codes or terminate.